 Upon completion of training, students are entitled to work in Portugal on an employment contract, subject to an application for a change in residence permit being authorized by the SEF.

 A residence permit for volunteers is valid for one year, except for in circumstances where a volunteering program lasts longer than one year, and is not renewable.
-Not paid employment can be undertaken on this permit.
+Unpaid employment is possible on this permit.

 Students working in Portugal

-Non-EU nationals generally require a Portuguese student permit but are permitted to work in Portugal subject to authorization from the SEF.
-They are also entitled to carry out research work in Portugal, teaching, or highly qualified professional activities if they meet the necessary criteria.
+Non-EU nationals generally require a Portuguese student permit but must work in Portugal subject to authorization from the SEF.
+They can also carry out research work in Portugal, teaching, or highly qualified professional activities if they meet the necessary criteria.
 Read more about Portuguese student visas.

 Applying for a Portuguese work permit

 EU/EFTA nationals only need to apply for a Residence Certificate from the Portuguese Immigration and Borders Service (Serviço de Estrangeiros e Fronteiras, SEF) if they are working in Portugal for longer than three months.

 Third-country nationals will need to apply for a Portuguese work visa at the embassy or consulate in their home country, once they have received confirmation that their employer’s application for a Portuguese work permit has been granted.
-A list of Portuguese embassies around the world can be found here.
+A list of Portuguese embassies around the world are available here.
 Once inside Por

 Along with your Portuguese work visa application form, you will need to provide the following:

 - Passport and copies of your previous visas